FreeTubeApp/FreeTube/README.md

 ## Features
 * Watch videos without ads
 * Use YouTube without Google tracking you using cookies and JavaScript
-* Two extractor APIs to choose from (Built in or Invidious)
+* Two extractor APIs to choose from (Built-in or Invidious)
 * Subscribe to channels without an account
 * Local subscriptions, history, and saved videos
 * Export & import subscriptions